Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Experimental Results

+\textbf{Coupling Strength} To more precisely understand effect of coupling on convergence of SJD, we introduce a notion of \textit{coupling strength} by interpolating between the independent distribution of SJD ($\pi_{SJD}$) and our coupling joint distribution ($\pi_{cpl}$).
+We define the $\alpha$‑coupling by,

+Thus $\alpha=0$ recovers vanilla SJD, and $\alpha=1$ corresponds to ours.
+We present validity proof and implementation in Appendix.
+In Fig.\ref{fig:nfevshammcouplingstrength}, we plot the mean token difference against the resulting NFE by changing $\alpha$.
+We observe a clear monotonic trend: as $\alpha$ increases, both the mean Hamming distance and the NFE consistently decrease, and this improvement continues up to $\alpha \approx 1$, strongly confirming our hypothesis from Sec. \ref{sec:motivation} that increasing the collision probability in token space directly enhances context stability and reduces the total NFEs required for generation.

+\textbf{Multi-Step Behavior} In Fig.~\ref{fig:multi-step}, we visualize the Hamming distance (mean token difference) between $N$-step iterations, $\mathrm{Hamm}(t, t+N)$, when our couplers are applied.
+As shown, for the 1-step case, $\pi_{MC}$ consistently has a smaller distance than $\pi_{GS}$, aligning with our theory.
+However, for multi-step ($N=2,3$), this relationship is \textbf{reversed} in the high coupling-strength regime.
+This occurs because, while $\pi_{MC}$ is optimal for maximizing the 1-step collision probability, there is no non-trivial bound on its multi-step, whereas $\pi_{GS}$ have a lower bound of $(1 - \mathcal{D}_{TV}) / (1 + \mathcal{D}_{TV})$ between any pair of multi-step iterations, as shown in Theorem \ref{gumbelcouplingtheorm}.
+We interpret this as $\pi_{GS}$ having better \textit{long-range stability} than $\pi_{MC}$, and this can be advantageous in tasks where draft prediction is relatively easy, such as video AR(Tab. \ref{tab:quant_video}) which have high temporal similarity between frames or low-resolution image AR, such as Janus (Tab. \ref{tab:janus}).
+In these cases, retaining early draft tokens can yields better convergence (lower NFEs) than continuously updating them for marginal information improvement.

-\textbf{Effect on CFG} AR vision models typically rely on CFG techniques to control prompt alignment and fidelity, using scale around 3$\sim$7.
+\textbf{Effect on CFG} AR vision models typically rely on CFG \cite{ho2022classifier} to control prompt alignment and fidelity, using scale around 3$\sim$5.
 Specifically, the samples are generated from a mixed logit: $(1+\lambda)\cdot c-\lambda\cdot u$, where logit $c$ generated with prompt and $u$ generated with masked prompt.
 As shown in Fig. \ref{fig:cfg_only}, as $\lambda$ increases, speedup slightly decreased because the final logit becomes sharper.
 However, our method consistently outperforms SJD by large margin in practical range of scale $\lambda$.

-\textbf{Qualitative Results:} While we have quantitatively demonstrated the lossless property of our method, we also performed a qualitative comparison experiment to visualize that our method does not degrade generation quality.
-As shown in Fig. \ref{fig:placeholder}, our method yields outputs that are visually indistinguishable from the AR model while achieving the $\sim$3$\times$ acceleration.
-We provide more visualizations in the Appendix.
+\textbf{Qualitative Results} While we have theoretically and quantitatively show the losslessness of our method, we also performed a qualitative comparison to visualize that our method does not degrade generation quality.
+As shown in Fig. \ref{fig:placeholder}, our method yields outputs that are visually indistinguishable from the AR model while achieving the $\sim$4$\times$ acceleration.
+We provide more visualizations in Appendix.